repository-preservation/lcmap-tap/README.md

 ## Installation
 These instructions work for both Windows and Linux systems.

-lcmap_tap has been installed and run successfully on Windows 7 & 10, and CentOS Linux (version 7).
+lcmap_tap has been installed and tested successfully on Windows 7 & 10, and CentOS Linux (version 7).

-The current version of the tool (0.5.0-workshop) was developed using python 3.6
+This version of the tool (1.0.0-workshop) was developed for the LCMAP workshop sessions Nov.
+6-8, 2018 at USGS EROS.

 ##

 ##### System Requirements:

-python == 3.6
+python >= 3.6

-matplotlib == 2.2.2
+matplotlib >= 2.2.2

-PyQt5 >= 5.6
+PyQt5 == 5.10.1

 numpy == 1.14.5

-GDAL == 2.2.2
+GDAL

 pandas